daayaorg/DaayaWebsite/content/programs/index.md

 # Elearning App: Daaya's Learning Academy
 We will be launching our free elearning app Daaya Learning Academy soon to support elementary education.

+# Bringing kids together across the Globe
+We are launching this project to bring kids together across two nations.
+Through this project kids will get to explore cultures, share their stories, and learn empathy.

 # Other Programs
 <b>Kuongola Library Initiative</b> - We are helping project which is managed by Gloria Matekenya.
 Our goal is to spread the power of knowledge through books.